wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

 Binding Elements and Adding Listeners
 -------------------------------------
-Binding is a mechanism that allows JavaFX widgets to express direct relationship to NetworkTableEntries.
-This meaning, changing a widget will change its bounded NetworkTableEntry and vise versa.
+Binding is a mechanism that allows JavaFX widgets to express direct relationships with NetworkTableEntries.
+For example, changing a widget will change its related NetworkTableEntry and vise versa.
 An example, in this case, would be changing the X and Y coordinate of our 2D point by changing slider1 and slider2 respectively.
 A good practise is to set binding in the overidden ``initalize()`` method tagged with the ``@FXML`` annotation.